 Both Cobalts qualified on Saturday afternoon during the opening day of racing “ the Student Cobalt with a speed of 156.695 mph and the Chevy So-Cal Cobalt with a speed of 220.517 mph.

-Once a car makes a qualifying run that beats the previous record holders time, the car is immediately impounded until the next morning when it can return to the course for a record run.
-The combined average between the qualifying and record return runs are what establish a new record.
+Once a car makes a qualifying run that beats the previous record holder’s time, the car is immediately impounded until the next morning when it can return to the course for a record run.
+The combined average between the qualifying and record return runs is what establishes a new record.

 The Student Cobalt broke a 19-year-old 152.626 mph record set in 1987 by Doc Jeffries, while the other Cobalt bested the previous GM Performance Division record of 212.684 held by GM engineer and fellow “200 MPH Club” member Jim Minneker in a Saturn ION Red Line.